Trading FAQs: Margin

 You can use these securities as collateral for margin borrowing:

-• Most mutual funds that you’ve owned for at least 30 days
+• Mutual funds and ETFs that have been held for at least 30 days

 • Treasury, corporate, municipal, and government agency bonds